karankishinani/VISR/README.md

 ## Vizualization the results
 #### Requirements
 * A http server.
 [This](https://www.npmjs.com/package/http-server) was used when testing.
+Alternatively, a program such as [Brackets](http://brackets.io/) can be used to run the vizualization.
 * A browser

 #### Steps